 Many people across the country have been participating in the competition.
-The best essay will be published in the magazine.
-Those essays that have a potential will beplaced on the website to read.
+The best essay will be published in the magazine and on the website.

-Last Date for Submission of the Essay: 10 July 2018
+Last Date for Submission of the Essay: 1st of April, 2020

 Instructions to Chronicle Essay Competition: